Keymaster65/copper2go/README.md

 ### Backlog

+* Support faster startup (may be graal, may be crac)0
 * Add new Repository Performancetest
 * configure thread pool size, client pool size and more
 * Add some performance analysis
 * Remove version 2 of HTTP Receiver API
 * Finish support kafka events
-* Support faster startup (may be graal, may be crac)
 * Replace vertx HTTP components with simpler implementation
 * Replace vertx Kafka components with simpler implementation
 * STDIN/OUT support in config and container (or remove it)